About the

 Sikhs are known for the striking architecture of their temples.
 The Golden Temple, the holiest of Sikh shrines, uses its architecture to express the ideals of Sikh philosophy (read more about this on the SIKH page).

-Similarly, every feature of our Shaheed Sikh Fountain has a meaning behind it that illustrates aspects of Sikh philosophy.
+Similarly, every feature of our Shaheed Sikh Fountain has a meaning behind it that illustrates various aspects of Sikh philosophy.

 MISSION: The history of Sikhs is a history of persecution.
 The mission of this Shaheed Fountain is to dedicate this unique on-of-a-kind artwork to the many martyrs who selflessly gave their lives to uphold the values of Sikhism and the Guruji’s teachings.

 The Mughal emperors in India, part of a ruling minority of Muslims, saw themselves as “the believers” battling the “unfaithful” Hindu majority of India.
-When they realized a brand new faith had taken hold in the Punjab region, they immediately outlawed the Sikhism faith, and Sikh’s right to worship.
+When they realized a brand new faith had taken hold in the Punjab region, they immediately outlawed the Sikh faith, and Sikh’s right to worship.
 They put a price on the head of every Sikh, hoping to suppress this new spiritual awakening.

 The Middle section of “Ardas” mentions the countless, nameless martyrs.
 This Shaheed Fountain is dedicated to honoring the memory of those martyrs.